gtfunes/htpc-download-box/README.md

 1. Run `vagrant up` to bootstrap the vagrant box
 2. Run `vagrant ssh` to ssh into the box
-3. Use the default `192.168.7.7` IP to access the box services from a local machine

 ### Setup environment variables